 Software Development Kits Other documentation may refer to the SafeNet Cprov and Protect Toolkit J SDKs.
 These SDKs have been renamed ProtectToolkit C and ProtectToolkit J respectively.
-If the names Cprov and ProtectToolkit C refer to the same device in the context of this or previous manuals.
-The names Protect Toolkit J and ProtectToolkit J refer to the same device in the context of this or previous manuals.
+(1) The names Cprov and ProtectToolkit C refer to the same device in the context of this or previous manuals.
+(2) The names ProtectToolkit J and ProtectToolkit J refer to the same device in the context of this or previous manuals.